PayPoint: Parcel services (Collect+)

 In February 2011, Collect+ a parcel sending and collection service, was launched as a joint venture between PayPoint and Yodel.
 This service is available through 14,000 of the PayPoint retail network in the United Kingdom and allows customers to collect and send packages at their local convenience store.

 On 6 April 2020, PayPoint announced an agreement with Yodel to take full ownership of Collect+.

 In February 2024, PayPoint partnered with Royal Mail and its Collect+ service.

+International operations

+PayPoint established PayPoint Ireland Limited in 2003 to operate a retail payment network in the Republic of Ireland.

+In May 2007, the company entered the Romanian market through the acquisition of the local payment network Paystore from RTC Group.

+In October 2017, PayPoint expanded its presence in Romania by acquiring the local operations of Payzone.

+In October 2018, PayPoint withdrew from the Republic of Ireland and ceased all retail terminal services in the country.

+In October 2020, PayPoint signed an agreement to sell its Romanian subsidiary to the private equity firm Innova Capital.
+The transaction was completed in April 2021.